-In 2015 she served as the expert lecturer on the first New York Times-led tour to Iran, and will have led five New York Times’ tours to Iran by the end of 2016.
+In 2015 she served as the expert lecturer on the first New York Times-led tour to Iran and led six New York Times’ tours to Iran by the end of 2017.
+She continues to lecture on these tours as well as New York Times-led tours to Provence.

-Her previous book, La Seduction: How the French Play the Game of Life, was published by Henry Holt/Times Books in 2011.
-The book was named one of the best books of 2011 by The New York Times T Magazine.
-La séduction, comment les Français jouent au jeu de la vie, the French edition, was published by Presses de la Cité in 2012.
+Sciolino’s previous book, La Seduction: How the French Play the Game of Life, was published by Henry Holt/Times Books in 2011.
+The book was named one of the best books of 2011 by the New York Times T Magazine.

 Her book, Persian Mirrors: The Elusive Face of Iran, was first published by The Free Press in 2000 and updated in a new edition in 2005.
 During the Persian Mirrors project, she was a Senior Fellow at the United States Institute of Peace, a Public Policy Scholar at the Woodrow Wilson International Center for Scholars and the winner of a writing fellowship from the Open Society Institute.
 Persian Mirrors was awarded the 2001 New York Public Library Helen Bernstein Book Award for Excellence in Journalism and the Overseas Press Club Cornelius Ryan Citation for nonfiction.
 It was also a History Book Club selection and a New York Times Notable Book for 2000.